Home » Barcelona » 21 unusual and cool things to do in Barcelona

 11. Stroll along the Besòs river

-The 9-km promenade that runs along the Besòs river, full of meadows and paved paths, is a great refuge to disconnect from the city for a while.
+The 9-km promenade along the Besòs River, full of meadows and paved paths, is a great refuge for disconnecting from the city for a while.

-Start at the Can Zam park, and keep walking south-east following the river.
-You’ll find several parks along the way until finishing at the Sant Adrià del Besòs beach.
+Start at Can Zam Park and walk southeast, following the river.
+You’ll pass several parks along the way until you finish at the Sant Adrià del Besòs beach.

-This promenade is also ideal to cycle or skate, and you can stop at any point along the way for a picnic.
+This promenade is also ideal to cycle or skate, and you can stop at any point for a picnic.

-The simplest and most fantastic thing to do when the weather is good: buy yourself a bowl of açaí in any of the healthy bars in La Barceloneta (Açaí&Me, in the Plaça del Mar, is one of the closest ones) and sit at the beach to enjoy it.
+The simplest and most fantastic thing to do when the weather is good is buy yourself a bowl of açaí in Coco House in La Barceloneta and sit at the beach to enjoy it!

 During the day, you’ll see people practising all kinds of sports, strolling, or just sunbathing in La Barceloneta.
 At night, the lively atmosphere continues with groups of friends playing the guitar, chilling under the stars, or enjoying a drink (take into account that alcoholic ones are prohibited here!).